WISDEM/WEIS/docs/how_weis_viz_works.rst

 3. Install WEIS and dependencies

 We created a bash script which installs all of the related libraries with a single command.
-We recommend to download a file first and then run the script.
+We recommend downloading that file first and then running the script.

 .. code-block:: console